-On any level—smell, taste, or general health-wise—nicotine is to be avoided, and alcohol and caffeine consumed in moderate amounts.
+Nicotine should be avoided all around, and alcohol and caffeine consumed in moderate amounts.
 If your partner notices a different taste in your vaginal fluids, focus your first detective work on your diet.
 Has anything changed?
-Are you eating more beef, more fruits or vegetables, or are you focusing on one specific food group or single food (possibly in some new fad diet)?
+Are you eating more beef, fruits, or vegetables, or are you focusing on one specific food group or single food (possibly in some new fad diet)?

 New medications, especially antibiotics, may factor in taste and smell changes.
 Rule of thumb: If a food gives you foul-smelling urine, farts, or breath, chances are it will affect the taste and smell of your vagina.
 After a thorough examination of possible dietary changes, I would suggest seeing your health care provider to eliminate the possibility of vaginal infection.

 MD: What should we never do when it comes to vaginal health?